cache-roaster/OpenComposer/docs/APP_en.md

     #SBATCH --nodes=#{nodes}
 ```

-In the `check` section, a Ruby script ensures validation.
+In the `check` section, a Ruby script and the function `oc_assert(condition, message)` ensures validation.
+This function outputs a `message` and terminates if `condition` is `false`.
-For example, if a total time exceeding 24 hours is entered,
+In the example below, if a total time exceeding 24 hours is entered,
 an error message will be displayed when the "Submit" button is clicked,
 preventing the script from being submitted.
 To refer to a `form` variable, write the variable name after the @ sign, and all variables are treated as strings.